dmarx/obsidian_vault/Kernel Trick.md

 ### Understanding Kernels and the Kernel Trick

-- **Kernel Concept:** A kernel is essentially a function that computes the inner product in a transformed feature space.
-Given two inputs $x$ and $y$ in the original input space, a kernel $k(x, y)$ gives us the inner product of their images in a higher-dimensional feature space without explicitly performing the transformation $\phi(x)$ and $\phi(y)$.
+- **[[Kernel]] Concept:** A kernel is essentially a function that computes the [[Inner Product]] in a transformed feature space.
+Given two inputs $x$ and $y$ in the original input space, a kernel $k(x, y)$ gives us the inner product of their images in a higher-dimensional [[feature space]] without explicitly performing the transformation $\phi(x)$ and $\phi(y)$.
 This function captures the essence of the relationship between $x$ and $y$ as if they were in this richer feature space.

 - **The Kernel Trick:** The beauty of the kernel trick lies in its ability to implicitly map data into a higher-dimensional space (through the kernel function) where the data becomes more separable, without the computational overhead of actually performing this transformation.
-This is particularly useful in support vector machines (SVMs), where the kernel trick allows the algorithm to find a separating hyperplane in the high-dimensional feature space, thereby solving non-linear classification problems.
+This is particularly useful in [[Support Vector Machines]] (SVMs), where the kernel trick allows the algorithm to find a separating hyperplane in the high-dimensional feature space, thereby solving non-linear classification problems.

 ### Impact on Deep Learning Research